qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 C/C++ famously have lexical macros defined with the `#define` directive.
 These "macros" are not well-liked for several reasons:

-1. C/C++ macros work at the lexical level, basically pasting text.
+1. **Oblivious to structure**: C/C++ macros work at the lexical level, basically pasting text.
 Since they do not understand the underlying language, you can have bugs like this one:

 		/// Input
 		#define SQUARE(x) x * x